Three of the Best Klein Multimeters

 The interface on the selection knob is well thought out, and anyone with even a passing familiarity with multimeters should be able to use it right out of the box with no issue.
 Switching between DC and AC is done at the touch of a button.
 The entire unit is extremely user-friendly, even for the novice.

-The CL800 comes highly recommended for general electrical troubleshooting and is of surprising quality considering the advanced features and low price tag.
+The CL800 comes highly recommended for general voltage and current troubleshooting and is of surprising quality considering the advanced features and low price tag.

 Great For Machinery And Small Electronics